REASON-6G/mATRIC/README.md

   ```

 2.   **Environment Variables** <br>
-    Set the environment variables in `monitoring/dbconfig.env` to configure the initial setup for InfluxDB:
+    Set the environment variables in `monitoring/dbconfig.env` to configure the initial setup for InfluxDB: <br>

      ```env
 	DOCKER_INFLUXDB_INIT_MODE=setup